JakeGreen85/2D-RPG-NEW/README.md

 - Quests
 - Crafting
 - Gathering materials
-- Equipping and remomving items
+- Equipping and removing items

 What's new?
 - Finished the basic environment in the tutorial scene